 A native Oregonian and a member of the Cherokee Nation, I’ve been a writer and editor for more than ten years.
 Committed to diverse projects, I have built a reputation based on perfectly capturing the voice of a client, flawless editing, and maintaining the highest professional standards with every project.

 Talk about an Author Bio!

 I’m TEFL-certified with a master’s degree in writing and a bachelor’s degree in English.
 I’ve taught university writing courses in the US, UK, South Korea, and Costa Rica as well as writing workshops with the International Women’s Writing Guild, the Oregon Writing Festival, and Loft Literary Center.
 I was awarded a teaching artist residency with Literary Arts where I taught a writing course at Portland public schools.
-I’ve been awarded writer-in-residency posts at Hosking Houses Trust and Shakespeare Birthplace Trust in Stratford-Upon-Avon, UK, Paris Lit Up in France, and the WISC Acequia Madre House in Santa Fe, NM.
+I’ve been awarded writer-in-residency posts around the globe, including at Hosking Houses Trust and Shakespeare Birthplace Trust in Stratford-Upon-Avon, UK, Paris Lit Up in France, and the WISC Acequia Madre House in Santa Fe, NM.